^

 • episodes of regurgitation and vomiting.

-It is necessary to note other signs of gastrointestinal pathology, which are characterized by hypotrophy: bloating and abdominal pain, diarrhea, constipation or unstable stool, an admixture of blood in the stool.
-It is necessary to find out whether general weakness, increased fatigue, decreased mental performance, impaired vision, bone pain, muscle pain, convulsions and twitching, numbness, paresthesia in the extremities were noted.
-For the diagnosis of hypotrophy, it is important to evaluate the dynamics of anthropometric indicators, especially changes in body weight over the last 6 months.
+It is also necessary to note other signs of gastrointestinal pathology, which are characterized by hypotrophy: bloating and abdominal pain, diarrhea, constipation or unstable stool, blood in the stool.
+It is necessary to find out whether general weakness, increased fatigue, decreased mental performance, impaired dim vision, bone pain, muscle pain, cramps and twitching, numbness, paresthesia in the limbs were observed.
+To diagnose hypotrophy, it is important to assess the dynamics of anthropometric indicators, especially changes in body weight over the past 6 months.

-• changes in color and quality of hair, their loss;
+• changes in hair color and quality, hair loss;

-• the state of visible mucous membranes (cheilitis, glossitis, raspberry tongue, keratomalacia);
+• condition of the visible mucous membranes (phenomena of cheilitis, glossitis, raspberry tongue, keratomalacia);

 • condition of teeth.

-When examining the patient, thinning or disappearing of the subcutaneous fat layer is noted, loss of muscle mass.
-Perhaps the development of edema, hepatomegaly, peripheral neuropathy.
-These and other symptoms of hypotrophy in children not only reflect deficiency of protein and energy, but also serve as signs of poly-nutrient deficiency.
+When examining the patient, thinning or disappearance of the subcutaneous fat layer and loss of muscle mass are noted.
+Edema, hepatomegaly, and peripheral neuropathy may develop.
+These and other symptoms of hypotrophy in children not only reflect a deficiency of protein and energy, but also serve as signs of polynutrient deficiency.

 Symptoms